 3 August 2010

-To support the launch of our new business continuity service to our members, here are some top tips to keep your company open for business, no matter what happens.
+What would you do if the worst happened to your business?
+Could it survive?
+Here are some top tips to keep your company open for business, no matter what happens.

 1. Create a "battle box".
 It should have the following in it (as a minimum):